Deltares/hydromt/docs/user_guide/methods_stats.rst

 HydroMT provides different functions to apply :ref:`Model skill statistics <Statistics>` to compare model results with observations.
 The following statistics are available:

-- Absolute and percentual Bias
+- Absolute and percentual bias
 - Nash-Sutcliffe model Efficiency (NSE) and log Nash-Sutcliffe model Efficiency (log-NSE)
 - Various versions of the Kling-Gupta model Efficiency (KGE)
 - Coefficient of determination (R-squared)